Book Group

 Book suggestions are gathered yearly.
 The person who suggests the book leads the discussion or arranges for someone else to do it.
 We currently read a mix of genres, including fiction, non-fiction, and memoirs.
 Member suggestions can also include poetry and drama.

 More than 120 people are on the Book Discussion Google Group.
 (Click on "HS Book Discussion Google Group" below to join.)
-If you have questions or would like to be added to the email list please contact one of the chairs, Stacy Hankin.
+If you have questions or would like to be added to the email list please co-chair Stacy Hankin.

 [Click here for blurbs on each book.]